-Usage of fertilizers is one of the processes adopted by farmers to increase the yield.
-But their overuse can lead to loss of capital in addition to crop loss.
-Farmers are not much aware of fertilizers and their effect, especially in developing regions.
+Usage of fertilisers is one of the processes adopted by farmers to increase the yield.
+However, their overuse can lead to a loss of capital in addition to crop loss.
+Most farmers are not aware of the effect of fertilisers, especially in developing countries.

 Manuring is the process of addition of natural or chemical sources of nutrients for the crop.
 Natural sources include dead wastes of plants, humans and animals, excreta and other wastes.
 These on decomposition give organic products called organic manure or simply manure.

-Fertilizers are chemical compounds which include salts or organic compounds like urea, ammonium sulfate, sodium nitrate etc. They are the sources of plant nutrients like potassium, nitrogen, and phosphorus.
-Fertilizers are commercial products mainly manufactured in factories.
+Fertilisers are chemical compounds which include salts or organic compounds like urea, ammonium sulfate, sodium nitrate etc. They are the sources of plant nutrients like potassium, nitrogen, and phosphorus.
+Fertilisers are commercial products mainly manufactured in factories.
 They have enhanced the yield spontaneously.

-Chemical fertilizers should be used in optimum amount with great care.
+Chemical fertilisers should be used in optimum amount with great care.
 Their excess use may lead to soil infertility, water pollution, and even cause disease.
 Overall, it damages the crop.
-Hence it is advisable to use organic manure instead of chemical fertilizers.
+Hence it is advisable to use organic manure instead of chemical fertilisers.